Bareflank/MicroV/README.md

-  be used instead, Furthermore, Xen and KVM only support Linux and BSD and therefore are not capable of leveraging some of the performance benefits of macOS, Android and even Windows such as scheduling and power management, which becomes evident when attempting to use these hypervisors on IoT and mobile devices.
+  be used instead, Furthermore, Xen and KVM only support Linux and BSD and therefore are not capable of leveraging some of the performance benefits of macOS, Android and even Windows such as scheduling and power management, which becomes evident when attempting to use these hypervisors on laptops and mobile devices.
 Other approaches to microkernel hypervisors attempt to provide their own device drivers, schedulers and power management algorithms.
   This limits their ability to widely support hardware, and guarantees a compromised user experience.
-The operating system that was built for a device should be the  operating system that manages that device.
+The operating system that was built for a device should be the operating system that manages the device.

 - **Virtual Device Support:** Hypervisors like KVM manage all physical devices in Ring 0 of the host (the most privileged code on the system) using the